James Hamilton, 3rd Earl of Arran: Journey of Monsieur de Beaufort

 The name used by James while travelling through England was "Monsieur de Beaufort".
 His journey to Scotland was noted in the letters of Bishop Jewel to Peter Martyr and Henry Bullinger.
 In their correspondence, Arran was known by the codename Crito, Randolph as Pamphilus and Elizabeth as Glycerium.
-Despite this secrecy, the English commander at Berwick, Sir James Croft was aware of the plan by 14 June.
+The English commander at Berwick, Sir James Croft was aware of the plan by 14 June, and Ralph Sadler's servant Gregory Railton was sent to wait for James at Alnwick.

 Back in Scotland

-James went first to the castle of Berwick-upon-Tweed and met the Scottish reformer, Henry Balnaves of Halhill.
+James Hamilton and Thomas Randoplh were at Alnwick on 6 September 1559.
+They went first to the Berwick Castle and met the Scottish reformer, Henry Balnaves.
 After a midnight ride through the Cheviot Hills, at one or two o'clock in the morning of Sunday 10 September 1559, he arrived in Teviotdale, and was re-united with his father at Hamilton Palace.
 His younger brother, Lord David Hamilton, was not so fortunate.
 David, aged 15, was arrested on 17 July 1559.
-He was first imprisoned in the Château de Vincennes and transferred in March 1560 to the Château d'Amboise wrapped in a blanket.
+David was first imprisoned in the Château de Vincennes and transferred in March 1560 to the Château d'Amboise wrapped or "muffled" in a blanket.